In the angiosperms, self-pollination is the transfer of pollen from an anther to a stigma within one single plant.

 There are various natural mechanisms in plants which promote either type of pollination.
-Some are briefly described here and in the next page.
+Some are briefly described here and on the next page.

 Forms of cleistogamy: